-Literature regarding who is supposed to lead the surgical team is sparse.
-Some assumed that the surgeon is the leader (30), but others assumed that it could be anesthesiologists due to their perioperative role in standardizing patient care and leadership (37).
+Evidence in the literature regarding who should lead a surgical team is sparse.
+Some have assumed that the surgeon is the leader (30), but others have assumed that it could be anesthesiologists due to their perioperative role in standardizing patient care and leadership (37).

-The interviewees described communication as an essential component of teamwork.
+Our interviewees described communication as an essential component of teamwork.
 In general, effective team communication improves patient outcomes and prevents errors (40).
-Safety risks can be identified and responded to in a daily huddle (41).
+Safety risks can be identified and responded to by conducting a daily huddle (41).

-Our findings revealed ineffective communication between surgeons and anesthesiologists that may affect clinical decision-making and patient safety.
-Possible explanations include ineffective interprofessional communication (42), and differing mental models and role perceptions (11).
+Our findings revealed the existence of ineffective communication between surgeons and anesthesiologists, which may affect clinical decision-making and patient safety.
+Possible explanations for this ineffective communication include ineffective interprofessional communication (42) and differing mental models and role perceptions (11).

-Our findings revealed disrespectful communication among surgeons and nurses.
-In a survey of 7,465 clinicians, 70.1% experienced incivility and 36.9% were bullied (43), which may inhibit speaking up and maintaining a psychologically safe team (17).
-Reasons suggested were intrapersonal (personality traits, psychological conditions, transient psychological states), organizational (production pressures, mismanagement, administrative inefficiency, working conditions), and interpersonal (perception of status, hierarchy, situational triggers) (43,44).
+Our findings revealed there was some disrespectful communication between surgeons and nurses.
+In an earlier survey of 7,465 clinicians, 70.1% had experienced incivility and 36.9% had been bullied (43), which may inhibit individuals from speaking up and prevent the maintenance of a psychologically safe team (17).
+The reasons suggested include intrapersonal (personality traits, psychological conditions, transient psychological states), organizational (production pressures, mismanagement, administrative inefficiency, working conditions), and interpersonal (perception of status, hierarchy, situational triggers) (43,44).

 Strengths and limitations

-This study revealed new insights on teamwork in the OR, specifically in relation to safety.
-The mixed-methods design allowed us to obtain a comprehensive picture of the effect of performing SSC on teamwork and factors contributing to or preventing teamwork during surgery that can risk patient safety and the team's psychological safety.
+The strengths of this study include that it revealed new insights into teamwork in the OR, specifically in relation to safety.
+The mixed methods design allowed us to obtain a comprehensive picture of the effect on teamwork of performing an SSC.
+We also explored factors contributing to or preventing teamwork during surgery that could risk patient safety and a team’s psychological safety.

-Limitations include inability to control the observational data collected.
-Therefore, details regarding physicians’ and nurses’ area of expertise and years of experience in their profession are lacking, as are data on other team members that may affect teamwork.
+There were some limitations to this study, including the inability to control the observational data collected.
+Therefore, details regarding physicians’ and nurses’ areas of expertise and years of experience in their profession are lacking, as are data on other team members that may affect teamwork.

 Conclusion

-This study revealed that the level of teamwork preoperatively predicts teamwork intraoperatively, specifically regarding patient safety.
-We also found that the number of clinicians participating in the surgery and their turnover affects teamwork.
-Additional factors that support effective teamwork are designated teams with defined roles and leaders who promote teamwork and effective communication.
+This study revealed that the level of preoperative teamwork can predict the level of intraoperative teamwork, specifically with regard to patient safety.
+We also found that the number of clinicians participating in a surgery and their level of turnover affects teamwork.
+Factors that would support effective teamwork are designated teams with defined roles and having leaders who promote teamwork and effective communication.

-We recommend promoting psychological safety by mediating between individual professional roles and collaborative team roles.
-This can be accomplished by creating designated surgical teams with a defined leader who manages all aspects of the surgery and its teamwork, which will promote patient and psychological safety.
-This type of team will have enough familiarity to solve problems, mutually learn from errors and improve safety.
-It can benefit from soft-skills training and an advanced technological environment that will facilitate work processes.
-Further study is needed to define the adequate size and composition of the surgical team needed to assure patient safety per procedure.
+We recommend promoting the psychological safety of medical staff by mediating between individual professional roles and collaborative team roles.
+This could be accomplished by creating designated surgical teams with a defined leader who manages all aspects of a surgery and its teamwork, which will promote patient and psychological safety.
+This type of team should have sufficient familiarity with each other to solve problems, engage in mutual learning from errors, and improve safety.
+These teams would benefit from soft-skills training and an advanced technological environment that facilitates work processes.
+Further study is needed to define the appropriate size and composition of a surgical team needed to ensure patient safety in every procedure.

-Acknowledgements
+Acknowledgments

 Conflict of interest: The authors have no conflict of interest to declare.